alig2039/DEV-LAWYERS--CLUB-FINAL-PROJECT1/README.md

 Google has been a source of some texts settings.

 Codes for Social media sights have been created, but no media pages have been created since this is just a test exam page.

+The site is hosted on github which is the cloud platform supported by code instute.